daneshvar-amrollahi/blog/content/_index.md

 In my undergrad, I worked on loop invariant generation, program synthesis, and verifying software network functions.

-Ping me if you want to chat!
+Ping me if you want to chat about anything!

+**I’m looking for Summer 2026 internships**.
+If you think I’d be a good fit for your team, or know of any roles I might be interested in, I’d love to chat!

 Email: daneshvar [at] cs [dot] stanford [dot] edu